 FILO 2022 – International Yarns Exhibition

 According to a report by research firm Global Industry Analysts – the global market for spun yarn – estimated at 52 million tons in 2020, is expected to grow to 59.3 million tons by 2026.
-Researching and investing in producing new yarns and blends, FILO 2022 exhibitors can propose new solutions or highlight the theme of sustainability; making the first steps of the fashion production more environmentally-friendly, as the market requires.
+Researching and investing in producing new yarns and blends, FILO 2022 exhibitors can propose new solutions or highlight the theme of sustainability; making the first steps of the fashion production more environmentally friendly, as the market requires.

 As Paolo Monfermoso, General Manager of FILO, explains, in the textile world the supply chain is composed of many steps. «A trade fair like FILO is a b2b event made for technicians and designers».
 And continues, «FILO must interpret a platform, not just a crossroads of supply and demand.
 FILO is a moment of confrontation, not only about fabrics and fashion, but also about manufacturing».

-The EU circular economy action plan
+The EU circular economy action planas an inspiration for FILO

 The opening to dye houses and fiber producers allowed FILO to offer a vision of the supply chain to visitors and exhibitors, and developments in the search for innovative yarns.
 Dyeing is in fact one of those industries that in the past years has made progress when it comes to energy efficiency and sustainability in Italy and in Europe.